-Programmers are famous for not being able to design User Interfaces, at least as far as UI designers are concerned - not to mention users!
+Again, Programmers are famous for not being able to design User Interfaces, at least as far as UI designers are concerned, not to mention users!

-- We want an application that end-users will be able to use effectively to perform their tasks, UI design is more than just "looking good", it is all about interactions. - Requirements for the system can be introduced from the UI Designer, which is another reason for the UI Designer to be in the customer team.
+- We want an application that end-users will be able to use effectively to perform their tasks, UI design is more than just "looking good", it is all about interactions. - Requirements for the system can be introduced from the UI Designer, which is another reason for the UI Designer to be in the customer team. - However, we would also like an application that "looks good" not like a programmer who has been on a coke and pizza binge for the last 5 days in a dark corner designed it with pastel colours!

-In the situations where the User Interface of the project is considered critical to the application, then it is essential that we hire a user interface designer.
-In other situations (i.e. the User Interface is not seen as critical) then it is still recommended that someone with user interface development experience is assigned to the customer team, as designing an application that meets the essential interactions for the end-user is an important part of any application.
+In the situations where the User Interface of the project is considered critical to the application then it is essential that we hire a user interface designer.
+In other situations (i.e. the User Interface is not seen as critical) then it is still recommended that someone with user interface development training is assigned to the customer team, as designing an application that meets the essential interactions for the end-user is an essential part of any application.

 We found UI Designers end up on the customer team, providing UI designs to the programmers.
 In the first case (UI is seen as critical), this role is likely to be a full-time recognised role on the project team.
 In the second case (all other situations), this role is likely to be performed in conjunction with another role on the project team, although it is highly recommended this role is not performed in conjunction with the role of programmer.
-One especially important reason that UI work be aligned with the customer is that UI design, in order to provide usability, may lead to new requirements.
+One especially important reason that UI work be aligned with the customer is UI design, in order to provide usability, may lead to new requirements.

 Often the User Interface Design appears to be Big Design Up-Front (BDUF), because the UI designers do their own iterative design and evaluation for usability.
-We are finding that UI designers. in conjunction with the programmers, are learning together how to make this work in the incremental fashion of agile iterations.
+We are finding that UI designers in conjunction with the programmers, are learning together how to make this work in the incremental fashion of agile iterations.